dmhuehol/EnvAn-WN-Phase-2/README.md

 ASOSgrabber: Current version (10/10/17) of MATLAB function to make browsing of ASOS structures easier by grabbing a section of data from a structure around a given input time.
 Tags: ASOS, surface observations

-ASOSimportFiveMin: Current version (10/10/17) of MATLAB function to import five-minute ASOS data into MATLAB given an input file.
+ASOSimportFiveMin: Current version (11/12/17) of MATLAB function to import five-minute ASOS data into MATLAB given an input file.
+Updated 11/12/17 to use UTC instead of local standard time.
+Note that predictable date issues (end of month +5 hours) are only resolved for months with 31 days and for special December case where year changes as well as day (month will not work properly though).
 Tags: ASOS, import, surface observations

 ASOSimportOneMin: Latest version (9/6/17) of function to create a structure of one-minute ASOS data given an input file.
 Renamed from ASOSimport 9/15/17.
 Tags: surface observations, ASOS, import, renamed